myberry2026/aeva2/README.md

 # AEVA2: On-device EdgeMind Agent

+Think about OpenAI/Claude Computer Use Agent that controls your computer.
+We wanted to build an agent that runs on your phone.
+Best to be fully local.

 AEVA2 is a unified system for on-device Android automation, combining a low-latency communication bridge (hand) with an intelligent agent powered by on-device LLM model (brain).

 In a nutshell, we have our agent running a loop of multiple steps to achieve given goals.
 Barge in is supported and agent will change per your voice inputs from the next step.